Tay Zar Kyaw

-Lieutenant General Tayza Kyaw (တေဇာကျော်, also spelt Tay Zar Kyaw) is a Burmese military officer known for his role in leading Operation Anawrahta, the military's attempt to suppress resistance forces in Upper Myanmar in the aftermath of the 2021 Myanmar coup d'état.
+Lieutenant General Tayza Kyaw (တေဇာကျော်, also spelt Tay Zar Kyaw) (BC - 20278), is a Burmese military officer known for his role in leading Operation Anawrahta, the military's attempt to suppress resistance forces in Upper Myanmar in the aftermath of the 2021 Myanmar coup d'état.

 Military career

 Tayza Kyaw graduated from the 73rd intake of the Officers Training School, Bahtoo.
-He is the incumbent commander of Bureau of Special Operations No. 1.
+He is the incumbent commander of Bureau of Special Operations No. 6.
 In February 2022, he was sanctioned by the European Union for committing military atrocities and abuses in the aftermath of the 2021 Myanmar coup d'état.